Skip Navigation

 4. After you recover from the anesthesia, you typically return home the same day.

 After the procedure, you will probably feel some soreness in your back for a few days, or possibly a week or more.
-Most donors are back to their normal routine in a few days.
+Most donors are back to their normal routine within 1 to 7 days after donation.

 To learn more about this process, see Marrow Donation FAQs.
-External Web Site Policy
+Marrow Donation FAQs.

 The preparation for and the donation of PBSC are non-surgical procedures:

 1. PBSC Preparation.
-You will receive daily injections of filgrastim for 5 days before the donation procedure.
+You will receive daily injections of filgrastims for 5 days leading up to the donation procedure.

-Filgrastim is a protein similar to a hormone naturally produced in the body.
-Filgrastim moves the blood-forming cells out of your marrow and into your bloodstream so that there are enough blood-forming cells for a transplant.
+Filgrastims are proteins similar to a hormone naturally produced in the body.
+Filgrastims move the blood-forming cells out of your marrow and into your bloodstream so that there are enough blood-forming cells for a transplant.

-The injections of filgrastim may be given to you by a home health nurse, or a nurse or doctor at a local clinic, or a donor center staff member.
-After you receive the injections, and until you donate, you may have a headache or feel bone or muscle aches.
+The injections of filgrastims may be given to you by a home health nurse, or a nurse or doctor at a local clinic, or a donor center staff member.
+After you receive the injections, and until you donate, you may experience side effects including headache, bone or muscle pain, nausea, difficulty sleeping, tiredness, or decrease in blood platelet count.

 2. PBSC Donation Procedure.
-After the number of blood-forming cells in your blood is increased, you go to an apheresis center, which often is a blood bank.
-Your blood is drawn from a vein in one arm and passes through a machine that removes the blood-forming cells.
-The rest of your blood is returned through a vein in your other arm.
+After the number of blood-forming cells in your blood is increased, you will go to an apheresis center, which often is a blood bank.
+Your blood is removed through a needle in one arm and passed through a machine that will collect only the blood-forming cells.
+The remaining blood is returned to you through a needle in the other arm.
+This process is similar to what is used when donating blood platelets.

-The procedure to donate PBSC takes approximately 4 to 6 hours.
-The effects of the injections that increased the blood-forming cells in your bloodstream will go away shortly, usually in a few days.
+The effects of the injections that increased the blood-forming cells in your bloodstream will go away shortly after the procedure, usually in a few days.

-PBSC is being studied under a research protocol accepted by the Food and Drug Administration (FDA).
-Specifically, the NMDP is monitoring the effects of the donor's experience while receiving filgrastim, the volume of cells collected, and the long-term effects of being a PBSC donor.
+PBSC donation is being studied under a research protocol accepted by the Food and Drug Administration (FDA).
+Under this protocol, the NMDP is monitoring the effects of the donor's experience while receiving filgrastims.
 PBSC donors are given detailed information about the clinical study and sign a consent form before donating.